Sudo-Victor-Victory/github-portfolio/content/blogs/esp-dsp.md

 As you can observe, there is a lot of jagged-ness to the ECG waveform.
 These were captured in a rested state, with no filtering.
 Staying still looks relatively normal, however when you zoom in or use a smaller time-frame the jagged nature is far more apparent.
 The image on the right, with movement, looks the worst.
 With the T wave after :09 looking almost like a complex itself.
 I needed to filter.

 ## Testing Methodology
 I feel my methodology was simple.
 I would wave my right arm around in a circular motion towards the ceiling for approx. 6 seconds, and take a screenshot.
-I chose my right arm to be moving as the black wire/electrode is placed on my right pectoral, which would generate electrical signals for the movement.
+I chose my right arm to be moving as the black wire/electrode is placed on my right pectoral, which would generate electrical signals (muscle contraction) for the movement.
 It would also allow my left arm to press the screenshot button.

 ## FIR Tuning Methodology
 Finding good coefficients - which relied on sampling rate Hz, cutoff frequency Hz, a transition bandwidth Hz, and a window type, was hard. </br>